 How Anti-Embolism Hose Work

-Types of Anti-Clot Stockings
+Features of Anti-Clot Stockings

-- The knee-high anti-clot stockings act on the feet, ankles and calves
+- The knee-high anti-clot stockings act on the feet, ankles and calves.

 - The thigh-high anti-thrombosis stockings work on the thighs and the lower legs.